papermoonio/polkadot-ecosystem-docs-draft/docs/paseo-testnet/onboarding.md

 ## Generate and Customize the Chain Spec

 This section goes through the process of using the [generic template]({{ repositories.open_zeppelin.polkadot_runtime_generic_template }}){target=_blank} from [OpenZeppelin Substrate Parachain Runtimes]({{ repositories.open_zeppelin.parachain_runtime_template
 }}){target=_blank}.
-Most of the time, you will use your own custom runtime.
+Most of the time, you will use your custom runtime.
 The steps outlined here are adaptable to your specific runtime with minor adjustments.

 Before starting, clone the repository and execute the build command:

 ```bash
 git clone -b {{ repositories.open_zeppelin.release_tag}} {{ repositories.open_zeppelin.polkadot_runtime_template }}
 cd polkadot-runtime-templates